maryamsafdar/Fundamentals-of-Generative-AI---Assignment-03/README.md

 ## QUESTION-3
-      What are Compound AI Systems?
+      What is the relation between Compound AI Systems and AI Agents?

 ## Compound AI Systems and AI Agents